-There are many dog GPS tracker devices on the market today, and choosing the right option for your pet means analyzing various factors.
+There are many GPS trackers for dogs on the market today, and choosing the right option for your pet means analyzing various factors.

-One of the most important factors in choosing the right GPS tracker for dogs is likely to be the dog GPS trackers' service costs.
+One of the most important factors in choosing the right GPS dog collar is likely to be the dog GPS trackers' service costs.

 Table of Contents

-- We've Compared the Costs of 13 GPS Trackers for Dogs
+- 3 Types of GPS Tracker for Dogs

 - How Do GPS Dog Collars Work?